mflova/mflova-vim-config/README.md

 searces by default.
 When generating the modules, you have two main options when setting the flags:

-- Flag -m: It will geneate the stubs only for this module.
+- Flag -m: It will generate the stubs only for this module.
 Ex: If I have the following package: A.B.C and I do "stubgen -m C", the stubs for the module C will be generated, but I will also need to generate the ones from A and B (the previous ones).
 By doing this, the stubs I created are much more in control.
 Useful when the package is big.
 - Flag -p: It will generate all modules found.
-Ex: If I have the module C as A.B.C, if I do "stubgen -p A I will be creating the stubs for themodules A, B and C. However, if the package is big this wil take time and maybe some conflicts.
+Ex: If I have the module C as A.B.C, if I do "stubgen -p A I will be creating the stubs for themodules A, B and C. However, if the package is big this will take time and maybe some conflicts.

 For both methods if the module was imported as an absolute path, this one needs to be installed in the Python environment.
 This can be done with the pip framework.
-If the import was relative, it wont be necessary to generate the stubs, as the linters such as mypy will detect automatically.
+If the import was relative, it won't be necessary to generate the stubs, as the linters such as mypy will detect automatically.

 ## Notes